Developer Guide

 Implementation

-feature enables users to filter the list of persons in the address book based on specific tag keywords.
-This process involves parsing the command input, generating a predicate for filtering, updating the filtered list in Model
+The filter feature enables users to filter the list of persons in the address book based on specific tag keywords.
+This process involves parsing the command input, generating a predicate for filtering, updating the filtered list in Model, and displaying the results.

-feature, showing how each component interacts to achieve this functionality.
+Below is a step-by-step usage scenario of the filter feature, showing how each component interacts to achieve this functionality.

-Step 1: Command Execution by LogicManager
+Step 1: Command Execution by LogicManager:

 - The

-represent the tag keywords for filtering persons in the address book.
+LogicManagerreceives theexecute("filter v vg")command, initiating the filtering process wherevandvgrepresent the tag keywords for filtering persons in the address book.

 Step 2: Parsing the Command: